ONE-TO-ONE TWIN FALLS /SUN VALLEY

 - Most importantly, find someone you feel is competent, knowledgeable, and can most readily address your personal “intent”.

-I have been a student of Tai Chi /Qigong for more than seven years under Master J.B.
+I have been a student of Tai Chi /Qigong for more than seven years under Sifu J.B.
 Dulling.
 J.B is truly a local treasure who enjoys sharing his wealth of knowledge with those desiring an “alternative” approach in the facilitation of their own “Health and Wellness”.
 His individual teaching style is a marked contrast to the group lessons you can receive elsewhere.
 The individualized instruction is geared towards you learning each step on the long road to mastering the art of Tai Chi.
 Rather than a cursory learning of certain movements, you learn Tai Chi at its many levels- body, mind, and spirit.
 Under Mr. Dulling, you can build a Tai Chi knowledge base that can last a lifetime.

 J.B. is truly a Master of the Arts and it is a decided privilege to have him as your teacher.
 However, the learning path is your own and you must tailor it to your own needs and desires.
 I believe that Tai Chi is helpful to me on a variety of levels and hope to study it for many years to come.
 I am in a fairly stressful occupation, but believe Tai Chi gives me a unique perspective on ways to balance my life.
 It also helps me sort through the many paths available and choose the one that I feel is most appropriate, allowing me to filter out much of the moment to moment noise that can overwhelm you.

-If you are interested in finding balance in your life (both literally and figuratively), want to achieve better relaxation and health, I wholeheartedly endorse you considering becoming a student of Tai Chi with Master J.B.
+If you are interested in finding balance in your life (both literally and figuratively), want to achieve better relaxation and health, I wholeheartedly endorse you considering becoming a student of Tai Chi with Sifu J.B.
 Dulling.